A Summary of the Top Ten Israeli Chefs & Restaurants Worldwide.

 - Joseph by Joseph Hadad is a contemporary fine dining restaurant with art deco décor.

 - Mace by Joseph Hadad is a less formal restaurant with a Moroccan-inspired menu and a large terrace.

 - CAJU by Joseph Hadad is a casual brasserie with Moroccan and Israeli-inspired food and a varied cocktail menu.

-Chef Aviv Moshe has previously owned a number of restaurants in Israel, most famously Messa and Quattro.
-He recently left Messa and the Italian Quattro was replaced with Asian Makoto.
-His expansion abroad has started with Exodus, a Mediterranean Israeli bistro in the heart of Berlin.
-It is expected that more will follow.
+Chef Aviv Moshe has previously owned a number of restaurants in Israel, but currently is only the culinary advisor for a few places.
+His expansion abroad started with Exodus, a Mediterranean Israeli bistro in the heart of Berlin, and more are expected to follow.